AbolfazlKhanMo/dl_surr_bayesianFWI/README.md

 - **Offline**: the surrogate is pre-trained on a fixed dataset and used without further updates.
 - **Two-stage**: an initial surrogate-only chain is followed by refinement with the exact solver.

-A CNN regressor with MC Dropout provides both misfit predictions and epistemic uncertainty estimates, which guide when to call the expensive SPECFEM2D solver for surrogate retraining.
+A convolutional neural network (CNN) regressor with MC Dropout provides both misfit predictions and epistemic uncertainty estimates, which guide when to call the expensive SPECFEM2D solver for surrogate retraining.

 ## Requirements